 A South Iceland trip could include Seljalandsfoss Waterfall, Skogafoss Waterfall, Vik and Reynisfjara comfortably in a day tour from Reykjavik.
 It is even possible to squeeze in a Superjeep ride to the Katla ice cave.

-Further East you could include Skaftafell National Park, Jökulsarlon Glacier Lagoon & Ice beach could be achieved on an overnight trip.
+Further East you could include Skaftafell National Park.
+Jökulsarlon Glacier Lagoon & Ice beach could be achieved on an overnight trip.
+The Fjaðrárgljúfur River Gorge is a rewarding leg stretch on a long drive.
 Höfn and Vesturhorn Mountain would need another day.
 An extra day would also be useful if you wanted to add activities on the glaciers and lagoons, such a Zodiac rides and Ice Caves.